Econify/ad.js/docs/sticky-plugin.md

 This will maximize the time that each ad is visible in the viewport.

 ## Installation
-Depending on your method of implementation, Ad.js packages may be installed via different methods.
+Depending on your method of implementation, AdJS packages may be installed via different methods.
 Please follow the directions for your relevant method.

 ### Usage
 The element which the ad will be bound to must have a set height along with `position: absolute;` or `position: fixed;`.

 ### NPM
-If you have installed Ad.js via NPM the Sticky package is available via an esmodule import.
+If you have installed AdJS via NPM the Sticky package is available via an esmodule import.

 ### Script Tag
-If you have installed Ad.js via a script tag, you will either need to ensure your bundle already includes the Sticky plugin (preferred) or include the Sticky script in the header.
+If you have installed AdJS via a script tag, you will either need to ensure your bundle already includes the Sticky plugin (preferred) or include the Sticky script in the header.

 __Example__: